vern3432/CSC2620_P4_Forsyth_Ledesma_McNulty_Varano/README.md

 5. The WordCloudPanel class provides a GUI with a sidebar for filter options.
 Use the checkboxes to apply the desired filters to the word cloud.

 5. The WordCloudPanel class provides a graphical user interface with a sidebar for filter options.
 Use the checkboxes to apply the desired filters to the word cloud.

+## Requested Phrase

+- Where Should I put "The File"?